DillonSW/Capstone_Team_5/Software/Klaw_rev3/ReadMe.md

 ### Installation
 Install mysql.connector either from the terminal or from the webiste.
 Make sure it is the connector for python.
-To install all python libraries listed, use: Sudo pip install <library>.
+To install all python libraries listed, use: Sudo pip install library_name.
-You can always use: <library> --version to check installations.
+You can always use: library_name --version to check installations.

 ### Running
 The file can be run through the terminal.
 You will need to have the OPC operational to actually run the program though.